M-o-a-T/moat/doc/spec_wire.rst

 * It should be possible to not pre-calculate anything, and stream a message onto the bus as it is generated.

-* It's not possible to protect the "real" message with a CRC.
-Due to the way messages are encoded on the bus, a single changed bit on the wire will always affect 2 … 16 bits in the message.
-A CRC is not designed to handle this; the test program `fakebus/test_handler_crc.c` demonstrates that a single bit error in a short message might result in a valid CRC.
+* CRCs are usually calculated using the message's "real", content, i.e. before encoding to a wire format.
+This is not possible here.
+See below.

-* Bus errors are bursty.
+* Bus errors are likely to affect mutiple bits.
 Protecting against a single error is not sufficient, i.e. a Hamming distance of 3 is required.

 Embedding the CRC into a frame that also contains other data is a non-trivial exercise.
 The test program `fakebus/test_handler_crc_bus.c` demonstrates this.
 Thus, while the idea would significantly shorten smaller messages, it has been abandoned.

-The state after successful arbitration is XORed into the wire states as they're fed to the CRC calculator.
-This ensures that the CRC does not depend on the message's priority (which might change, due to a collision) and thus can be pre-calculated if necessary.
+The state at successful arbitration is XORed into the wire states as they're fed to the CRC calculator.
+This ensures that the CRC does not depend on the message's priority (which might change due to a collision) and thus can be pre-calculated if necessary.